-The nine months of pregnancy, followed by labour and delivery are surely challenging but they are nothing in comparison to being a mother.
+The nine months of pregnancy, followed by labour and delivery, are surely challenging, but they are nothing in comparison to being a mother.
 Taking care of a baby and ensuring that he stays healthy and happy becomes the main goal of a mother’s life.
-And if your newborn baby gets detected positive for the Coombs test, then no wonder it will leave you worried.
-A human body is very complex and therefore, many medical complications can affect your newborn baby, too.
-Do not panic and read on to know more about this condition in newborn babies.
+And if your newborn baby gets detected positive for the Coombs test, it will add to the existing worries and might leave you exhausted while you help your baby recover.
+A human body is complex, and therefore, many medical complications can affect your newborn baby.
+But if you don’t let panic take over, you can deal with it.
+Read on to know more about this condition in newborn babies.

 What Is Coombs Test?

-Our immune system produces a protein in the form of antibodies, which helps in protecting our body from different kinds of infections and ailments.
-However, sometimes these antibodies may work against the body and may start killing the red blood cells.
+Our immune system produces a protein in the form of antibodies, which helps in protecting our bodies from different kinds of infections and ailments.
+However, sometimes these antibodies work against the body and start killing the red blood cells.
 Hence, your doctor may advise you to undergo antibody screening test during pregnancy to check if your antibodies are attacking the red blood cells in your body.
-If the doctor suspects that you have low red blood cell count, he may suggest you a blood test known as coombs test.
-This test is further classified into direct Coombs test newborn and indirect Coombs test.
+If the doctor suspects that you have low red blood cell count, he may suggest a blood test known as Coombs test.
+This test is further classified into Direct Coombs Test and Indirect Coombs Test.

 What Does a Positive Coombs Test Mean in a Newborn Baby?

-If your baby undergoes a Coombs test and the tests result are positive, this may indicate that there are chances that the mother’s blood got mixed up with the baby’s blood.
-This may occur if there is a disparity in the Rh factor of the blood of the mother and the baby, which means if the mother is Rh negative and the baby is Rh positive or vice versa, then certain complications may arise if the blood gets mixed up.
+If your baby undergoes a Coombs test and the test result is positive, it may indicate that there are chances that the mother’s blood got mixed up with the baby’s blood.
+This may occur if there is a disparity in the Rh factor of the blood of the mother and the baby.
+If the mother is Rh-negative and the baby is Rh-positive or vice versa, certain complications may arise if the blood gets mixed up.

 What Causes a Coombs Test to Turn Positive in a Newborn?

-The main causes that may reflect positive Coombs test include the following:
+The main causes that may reflect a positive Coombs test include the following:

-- If the mother and baby may have separate blood groups, mother’s blood sees the baby’s blood as an alien element in the bloodstream and thus produces antibodies against it or to kill it.
-These antibodies may get passed in the baby’s blood and may show positive in a DAT or direct antiglobulin test in babies.
+- If the mother and baby have separate blood groups, the mother’s blood sees the baby’s blood as an alien element in the bloodstream and thus produces antibodies against it to kill it.
+These antibodies may get passed in the baby’s blood and show a positive result in a DAT or direct antiglobulin test.

 - The coombs tests may show positive results when an Rh-negative mother gets Rho(D) immune globulin shot and the traces of which may get passed on to the baby’s blood.